goossens/ObjectTalk/docs-src/nodes-overview/overview.md

 between them is akin to visual programming.
 Today, in ObjectTalk, the IDE has an node editor that allows you to setup nodes and connect them into a graph.
-These graphs are automatically reevaluated when values change.
+These graphs are automatically reevaluated when values change or connections are made/removed.
 The examples folder contains image processing chains and nodes are used in the scene examples to process images or create geometry.
 ObjectTalk already has over 90 nodes already and many will follow depending on my needs.

 Users can draw connections between nodes (called links) and the editor ensures that output and input nodes have compatible data types, that inputs have a maximum